-The International Model United Nations and Study Tour is an elective subject in the Bachelor of International Relations program offered by the Faculty of Society & Design.
-The subject can be undertaken by students who have been selected as a team member to represent Bond University at an International Model United Nations conference.
-This subject will also provide students with a Study Tour experience of the country within which the conference occurs.
-This subject is specifically designed to provide students with an advanced understanding of diplomacy and experience working within a high pressure, multi-cultural collaborative environment.
+The International Model United Nations and Study Tour is a unique elective subject in the Bachelor of International Relations program.
+You can undertake this subject if you are selected as part of a team to represent Bond University at an International Model United Nations conference.
+This subject will give you an invaluable opportunity to participate in a Study Tour, and to experience the country where the conference is taking place.
+The International Model United Nations and Study Tour is specifically designed for students wishing to gain an in-depth understanding of diplomacy and to experience working within a high pressure, multi-cultural collaborative environment.

 |Faculty||Faculty of Society & Design|